-A musher must have the team physicals performed by the veterinary staff at ITC Headquarters on Wednesday, March 4, or by another veterinarian with a current license in good standing, on or after Saturday, February 22, 2020.
-The following conditions will prohibit a dog from participating: seizures (epilepsy), syncope (fainting) and/orpregnancy.
+A musher must have the team physicals performed by the veterinary staff at ITC Headquarters on Wednesday, March 3, or by another veterinarian with a current license in good standing, on or after Saturday, February 20, 2021.
+The following conditions will prohibit a dog from participating: seizures (epilepsy), syncope (fainting) and/or pregnancy.

-A musher is permitted to have a maximum of 24 dogs screened (microchips, EKG's and blood work) in preparation for Iditarod 2020.
-(All 24 dogs must be screened at the original appointment date.
+A musher is permitted to have a maximum of 24 dogs screened (microchips, EKG's and blood work) in preparation for Iditarod 2021.
+All 24 dogs must be screened at the original appointment date.
 There will be no additional screening after that time.
-From these, a musher may select a maximum of 20 dogs for listing on the Dog Microchip Identification Sheet, which must be submitted to ITC Headquarters by the previously stated deadline of 5:00 p.m. on Wednesday March 4, 2020.
+From these, a musher may select a maximum of 20 dogs for listing on the Dog Microchip Identification Sheet, which must be submitted to ITC Headquarters by the previously stated deadline of 5:00 p.m. on Wednesday March 3, 2021.
 To be listed on the Microchip Identification Sheet, dogs must have had pre-race screening by Iditarod personnel, including a documented microchip implant number, an ECG (EKG) recording and blood work.
 In addition, each must have had a pre-race physical exam to be eligible to race.
 The musher may select his/her dogs for the start from any dogs listed on a Dog Microchip Identification Sheet.
 Dogs for the re-start may be selected from any dogs listed on a Dog Microchip Identification Sheet and not run in another team on Saturday.
 The maximum number of dogs permitted at the start will be determined by the Race Marshal.
 A maximum of 14 dogs may be selected for the re-start.
 Once a dog has run in a team, that dog cannot be switched to another team.

-All dogs entered in the race must have current Distemper/Hepatitis/Lepto/Parvo, Rabies and injectable, nasal or oral Bordetella vaccinations.
+All dogs entered in the race must be current on their vaccinations for Distemper/Hepatitis/Lepto/Parvo/Parainfluenza (DHLPP), Rabies and injectable, nasal or oral Bordetella.
 Proof of these vaccinations, except for Rabies, must come from a veterinarian or certified lay vaccinator, or if administered by the musher, records must include the type of vaccine, proof of purchase (i.e., receipt) and date of vaccination, in writing.

-The Distemper/Hepatitis/Lepto/Parvo vaccine must have been given between April 1, 2019 and March 4, 2020.
+The Distemper/Hepatitis/Lepto/Parvo/Parainfluenza vaccine must have been given between April 1, 2020 and March 3, 2021.

-The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 7, 2019 and March 4, 2020.
+The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 6, 2020 and March 3, 2021.

 Proof of Rabies vaccination must come from a licensed veterinarian or certified lay vaccinator.
-Rabies vaccines must be given no later than March 4, 2020 and must be current through April 1, 2020, according to Alaska State regulations.
+Rabies vaccines must be given no later than March 3, 2021 and must be current through April 1, 2021, according to Alaska State regulations.

-All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 26, 2020.
+All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 24, 2021.
 Mushers should be prepared to pay for this medication if it is not made available through the ITC.